cambridge-cares/TheWorldAvatar/Agents/CrystalAgent/README.md

                           Default value: ""
 --flags=<FLAG>            A string containing letters used as flags.
 Allowed letters:
                           "C" - top level is an instance of the CrystalInformation class.
-                                Usually this flag is added, but in case of pure XRD database Default value: "CX"
+                                Usually this flag is added, but may be omitted in case of pure XRD database (see flag "X" below).
+                          "U" - to add the basic Unit Cell paraters: a,b,c,alpha,beta,gamma,volume,symmetry.
+                                Requires the "C" flag.
+                          "V" - to add unit cell vectors.
+                                These can be computed from the Unit Cell parameters.
+                                Requires the "C" flag.
+                          "R" - to add data related Reciprocal unit cell: parameters,unit cell vectors.
+                                These can be computed from the Unit Cell parameters.
+                                Requires the "C" flag.
+                          "T" - to add coordinate Transformation matrix from Fractional to Cartesian and vice versa.
+                                These can be computed from the Unit Cell parameters.
+                                Requires the "C" flag.
+                          "A" - to add coordinates of atom sites in the unit cell.
+                                Requires the "C" flag.
                           "X" - to add simulated XRD spectrum.
                                 If "C" flag is not set, then the csv contains only the XRD data.
-                                The top level entity belongs to XRDSpectrum class Default value: "CX".
+                                The top level entity belongs to XRDSpectrum class.
+                          Default value: "CUVRTAX".

 ```